 I was the logical choice, given that I’d been pinch-hitting for Judy when she was out sick or on vacation.
-Plus, I had earlier movie-critic experience at the San Francisco Bay Guardian, an alternative weekly.
+Plus, I’d previously reviewed films for the San Francisco Bay Guardian, an alternative weekly.
 That job also came unbidden: I got it because my neighbor at the time was the arts editor and had a hunch I could do it.

-Even though I had a lifelong love of movies, and held a large fund of cinema trivia in my head, I never thought I’d be a movie critic.
-My take on movies seemed too idiosyncratic, too personal and off-the-mainstream.
-I later realized that every film critic is idiosyncratic and quirky — that taste and esthetics are by definition deeply personal.
-If a critic writes safe, generalized pabulum that doesn’t spring from passion and a strong point of view, then you’ve got a problem.
+Even though I had a lifelong love of movies, and a deep trove of cinema trivia in my head, I never thought I’d be a critic.
+I figured my take on movies was too idiosyncratic, too personal and off-the-mainstream.
+I later realized that every film critic is idiosyncratic — that taste and aesthetics are by definition deeply personal.
+If a critic writes safe, generalized pabulum that doesn’t spring from a strongly impassioned point of view, then you’ve got a problem.

-Being a movie critic brought me a minor level of fame in the Chronicle’s circulation area — at least among the people who read movie reviews — and gave me a window into the privileges and annoyances of being a public person.
+Being a movie critic brought me a minor level of fame in the Chronicle’s circulation area — at least among the people who read movie reviews — and a feel for the privileges and annoyances of being a public person.
 I was gratified when someone said, “You’re my favorite critic” or “I saw that movie you recommended and loved it.”
-It was fun to see my name quoted in a movie trailer, and then hear from a cousin back East or an old college friend who also saw it.
+It was fun to see my name quoted in a movie trailer, and then hear from a cousin back East or an old college friend who also saw the trailer.
 Who doesn’t like an ego boost?
-I enjoyed the dialogue with readers and the fringe benefits — like getting the best seats and not waiting in long lines; like getting comped to concerts and local stage productions; like having my phone calls answered quickly.
+I enjoyed the dialogue with readers and the fringe benefits — like getting choice seats and not waiting in long lines; like getting comped for concerts and plays; like having my phone calls answered quickly.
 You can get spoiled that way, and I did.

-One day my fellow critic Mick LaSalle asked me, “Are you getting a lot more hate mail now that everyone’s doing email?”
-Indeed I was.
-“You owe me the 10 dollars I wasted on that piece of crap!” was a grumble I received more than once.
+One day a fellow reviewer at the Chronicle asked me, “Are you getting a lot more hate mail now that everyone’s doing email?”
+I was.
+“You owe me the $10 I wasted on that piece of crap!” was a grumble I received more than once.
 Or, “Are you sure you saw the same movie I saw?”
 Or this lulu: “It is clear in the last analysis that the only thing coursing through the mind and pen of Edward Guthmann is viciousness of the lowest sort.”
-Oh well, at least he could string a sentence together.
+At least he could string a sentence together.

 One hater used to cut my reviews from the paper, deface them with a large rubber stamp saying “BULLSHIT” and mail them back to me.
-(He did that with other critics, too.)
-People take movies personally and if you criticize something that touched them or reinforced their identity, they feel personally offended — as if you’d violated their entire value system.
+(He did that with other critics, I learned.)
+People take movies personally and if you criticize something that touched them or reinforced their identity, they feel you’ve violated their entire being.
 Occasionally I got nasty phone calls at home — always anonymous.
-It’s weird when someone knows your work and has formed an opinion about you, and you know nothing about them.
 A colleague introduced me to a friend once who said, “I always know I won’t like a movie if you do.”
-How do you answer that?
+How the hell do you answer that?

-People can treat you very low when you’re semi-famous.
-I went to a preview screening a few years ago, and as soon as I walked in I was photographed kamikaze-style, from a three-foot distance, by the since-deposed editor of a San Francisco literary journal.
+Once you’re semi-famous, you’re fair game.
+At a preview screening I was photographed kamikaze-style from three feet away by the since-deposed editor of a San Francisco literary journal.
 He hated something I’d written.
 “You might ask first before you photograph someone,” I said.
 “Ohhh, would the Chronicle?” he sneered.
 The next day, he posted the photo online and claimed I “lashed out” at him when he took the picture.

-In October 2003 I wrote my last review, asked to be reassigned and started writing author interviews and a variety of profiles.
-I bailed because my assignment editor was intolerable (a very long story), but as soon as I quit I realized how much I’d come to dislike the grind itself.
-At least twice a week I sacrificed my evenings and drove into San Francisco for press screenings when I wanted to kick back and stay home.
-Had the movies all been stellar, I might not have minded, but many were awful — and usually in the same way that movies from the previous week were awful.
-I sometimes felt like I was justifying the stinkers, by virtue of the fact that I was giving them any attention at all.
+In October 2003 I wrote my last review, asked to be reassigned, and started writing author interviews and a variety of profiles.
+I bailed because my assignment editor was intolerable (a very long story), but as soon as I quit I realized how much I’d come to dislike the reviewer grind itself.
+Had the movies all been stellar, I might not have minded, but many were awful — and often in the same way that movies from the previous week were awful.
+I sometimes felt like I was justifying the stinkers by giving them any attention at all.

 Suddenly my evenings were free.
-Slowly, I could reignite the original love of movies I developed as a 6- or 7-year-old watching Fred Astaire and The Wizard of Oz on television.
-That first year after quitting, I saw only one or two movies a month, compared to the four or five per week I’d been seeing.
-As a recovering movie critic, I didn’t have to sit through soul-destroying bilge to the bitter end.
+Slowly, I could recapture the original love of movies I developed as a 7-year-old watching Fred Astaire and The Wizard of Oz on TV.
+In that first year after quitting, I saw only one or two movies a month instead of four or five a week I didn’t have to sit through soul-destroying bilge to the bitter end.
 I only saw the movies I wanted to see, and if I was bored I got up and walked out.
 I was liberated!
 Like a frog in a pot of water that slowly comes to a boil, I hadn’t realized how accustomed I’d become to stress, discomfort and a begrudging sense of duty.

-Yes, I had second thoughts about quitting.
-I knew I was surrendering a cachet and name recognition that I wouldn’t enjoy as a feature writer.
-My fan base would diminish and become less vocal.
-Inevitably, I’d miss the glamour aspects of the job and the great people I got to interview.
+At the same time, I knew I was surrendering a kind of cachet and name recognition, that I would miss the communication with my readers and the cushy, glamorous aspects of the job.
 I felt a pang of regret that my 12-year-old nephew, who liked having a movie critic for an uncle, would lose his bragging rights and be disappointed for himself and for me.
 But I don’t regret my decision: I regained an ease and comfort in my life.

 Most of the writing I do now is personal, and my relationship with movies has never been better.
-During Covid, I’m watching Turner Classic Movies and streaming services every day.
-I’m finding, with my older person’s perspective, that old favorites have a new dimension, a new fascination.
-Having lived more, I appreciate them on deeper levels.
+During Covid, I watched Turner Classic Movies and streamed new titles regularly.
+I found that old favorites have a new dimension, a new fascination.
+Having lived more, I appreciate them on different and deeper levels.
 I’m falling in love all over again.